CTMarius/protractorStarterKit/README.md

 Getting started:

 Install NodeJS.
 Clone or download the repository.
 In the root folder run "npm install" and "npm install -g grunt-cli".
-Run grunt e2e in the cli in order to run the tests.
+Run "grunt e2e" in the command line in order to run the tests or use the integrated grunt runner.
 Reports will be generated in a temporary folder in the project root folder.
 Open the index.html to view them.

 Writing tests:

-Scenarios in the feature files.
-Step definitions in the step definition files.
-Page objects in the page objects files.
-Structure may vary based on the project, number of pages, number of scenarios etc.
+- Scenarios in the feature files.
+- Step definitions in the step definition files.
+- Page objects in the page objects files.

+Structure may vary based on the project, number of pages, number of scenarios etc. Use the gherkin reference page in order to find out how to write smarter scenarios: https://cucumber.io/docs/gherkin/reference/